Do You Produce Your Own Ambient Music?

 Like classical works of music, ambient tends to be highly dynamic.
 Keeping that dynamism intact while aiming for a specific loudness level is paramount for me.
 Through the use of spectral dynamics processors, I can tame levels as transparently as possible.

-On the subject of the loudness wars, especially brickwall mastering, I am a staunch opponent against it.
-That said, all major streaming services have essentially ended the war by applying the ITU 1770 standard to all music.
-Simply put, your music will be mastered to -14 dB LUFS with a true peak of -1 dB.
+On the subject of the loudness wars (especially brickwall mastering), I am a staunch opponent against it.
+If this is the kind of mastering you're searching for, please look elsewhere.
+All major streaming services have essentially ended the war by applying the ITU 1770 standard to all music.
+Simply put, your music will be mastered as close as possible to -14 dB LUFS with a true peak of -1 dB.

 Mixing and mastering